 The Bottom Line: Is the Premier Inn a Good Cheap Hotel in Leeds?

 I’ve made no secret that I have a weakness for a good Premier Inn hotel.
 In my experience, the chain has achieved the right balance between comfort and affordability.

 Premier Inn Leeds City Centre is keenly priced and in a convenient location, particularly if you are arriving in the city by train.
-The room was no frills but very quiet and comfortable; perfect for an overnight stay.
+The room had no frills but was very quiet and comfortable; perfect for an overnight stay.

 >>> CLICK HERE TO BOOK A ROOM

 Bridget Coleman has been a passionate traveller for more than 30 years.
 She has visited 70+ countries, most as a solo traveller.

 Articles on this site reflect her first-hand experiences.